Schaudge/MisMatchFinder/README.md

 # Example analysis

 The demo file can be downloaded from [the Zenodo repository](https://doi.org/10.5281/zenodo.12754454).
-With the [plasma_DNA_demo.bam](https://doi.org/10.5281/zenodo.12754454) runing the recommended analysis we generate the vcf output [plasma_DNA_demo_bamsites.vcf.gz](https://doi.org/10.5281/zenodo.12754454).
+Running MisMatchFinder on the [plasma_DNA_demo.bam](https://doi.org/10.5281/zenodo.12754454) will generate the following vcf output [plasma_DNA_demo_bamsites.vcf.gz](https://doi.org/10.5281/zenodo.12754454).
-Note, the plasma_DNA_demo.bam is simulated human plasma sequencing data of chromosome 19.
+Note, the plasma_DNA_demo.bam is simulated human plasma sequencing data for chromosome 19.
 This file and the corresponding MisMatchFinder output (plasma_DNA_demo_bamsites.vcf.gz) should only be used for the sanity testing of MisMatchFinder.
-Runtime of this step should be around 1 minute on the test data
+Runtime of this step should be around 1 minute on the test data.
 ```
 $ ./mismatchfinder --germline_file ./gnomad.v3.1.2.echtvar.v2.zip --only-overlaps --strict-overlap --whitelist_bed ./GRCh38/GCA_000001405.15_GRCh38_full_analysis_set.100mer.highMappability.bed -o ./ ./plasma_DNA_demo.bam
 [...]